 If you are looking for a facelift result from threads you will probably be disappointed.
 On the plus side, a thread lift is a minimally invasive procedure.
 The recovery time is brief; people can get back on their feet immediately.
 Since it does not require extensive surgery, the cost of the treatment is lower.
 And modern PDO and PLLA threads are much less likely to cause the side effects of the first generation permanent threads.
 The main disadvantage is that PDO and PLLA threads may not provide enough lift for long enough to make them a viable alternative to fillers or surgery.
 Some patients are very happy with their results but some are disappointed, undergoing filler or surgical treatment because the thread lift was not effective enough for them.

+We at PCMC have yet to see evidence that threads provide value for money, or results that can’t be achieved by other methods.
+So currently we do not offer this service.
 Still, techniques are always improving but time will tell if the PDO or PLLA thread lift will be worth the time and expense.
 In the meantime, it is early days.
 Take care.

 Dr. Paul Nola.